lmlrico/japantravelapp/README.md

 NOTES:

- Vue is the main View for this project
+ Vue is the main View for this project, please navigate to vue folder to use npm run dev

- For the laravel api calls the port being used is 80000
+ For the laravel api calls the port being used is 8000, also needs php artisan serve on laravel directory

 MySQL was the DB used for this project